 How do I plan for my arts organization during the pandemic?

-Truthfully, no one really knows what to do – there are no experts in pandemic planning for the arts.
+Here we are – over a year into the COVID-19 pandemic – once again in lockdown.
+If there’s one thing the past year has taught us, it’s that everything can change in an instant and planning is nearly impossible.
 All you can do is make your best guesses, listen to the best guesses of those around you and then go from there.

 Here are our best guesses:

 Learn about scenario planning.

 At a time like this it’s impossible to know when our sector will return to ‘regular’ operations, what that will even look like, and how long it will last.
 With a combination of uncertainties like that, naturally stress, anxiety, and a loss of control are common feelings running rampant in the arts sector.
 To help mitigate the feeling of helplessness and remember that despite how grim things may feel now, this too shall pass, give scenario planning a try.